 Ms. Abzug has served in various senior level positions in federal, state and local government.
 Under New York ‘s former Governor Mario Cuomo, Liz was New York State’s Chief lobbyist in Washington DC for all of the New York State’s economic development agencies.
 Prior to that position she served as the Vice President of Operations of the Empire State Development Corporation where she was responsible for programs that assisted small businesses, commercial and industrial companies in starting or expanding their operations in the City’s and State’s most economically distressed areas.

-Liz also held the position of the Deputy Commissioner of Operations of New York State’s Human Rights Enforcement agency.
+Liz held the position of the Deputy Commissioner of Operations of New York State’s Human Rights Enforcement agency.
 She was responsible for running the day-to-day operations of the agency, and was instrumental in leading the successful effort to amend the New York State Human Rights law to ban discrimination against people who have HIV/AIDS in the mid 1980’s.

 Liz has also worked in many other senior level capacities and has served on several not for profit organizations and small corporate boards: New York State Commission on Domestic Violence, the Governor’s Gay Rights Task Force, the Lower Manhattan Cultural Council and was Chair of the Board of Directors of the Manhattan Borough Development Corporation.

+Among several other awards she has received, she has been named one of the 21 Leaders of the 21st Century by Women's E-News.
 She is an acknowledged public speaker and has spoken at colleges, universities, conferences and conventions throughout the United States on topics including civil and human rights, women and leadership, women in politics, youth empowerment and economic development in urban, suburban and rural America.
 As an art collector and entrepreneur, Liz has also co- owned a gallery of contemporary art in Santa Fe New Mexico.